avidesai/neural-network/README.md

-# basic neural network in python.
-A neural network with one input layer and one output neuron.
+A basic neural network with one input layer and one output neuron.

 ## Training